jwbuurlage/Zee/ROADMAP.md

     - Possible to cache and (incrementally) update?
 [x] Consider Iterative Refinement (IR) methods and how to implement them.
 [x] Implement MG
+[x] Benchmarking `<chrono>`
+[x] Make operations encapsulated in objects, and only perform them at an = operation on a distributed type. (expression templates).
+Requires careful design.